rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_1.md

 ### Form name and date-stamp

 K/5000/10/03 introduced a diagonal banner in the top-right corner of the form, identifying the form as 'Form A'.
 From version "7,000 X '09" for the next few years, this changed to 'Form A2'.
-A date-stamp often appears next to the diagonal dividing line, presumably recording when British Rainfall received the form.
+A date-stamp often appears next to the diagonal dividing line, presumably recording when the British Rainfall Organization received the form.
 <table border="0">
 <tr><td>
 <a href="page_images/K_5000_10_03.Form_A_banner.jpg">